Best Practices to Manage Different Types of Marketo User Roles & Permissions

 - If any user role needs access to perform any specific actions such as, “Create” or “Delete”, that user must require the “Access” permission to the specific part of the application where they need to make changes or create an asset.
 Hence, if any user role in your organization needs rights to ‘Edit Campaigns’, they must be given the overall permission to access the ‘Marketing Activities’ parts of the application.

 So, what type of permissions can be given to user roles in your organization?

 Types of permissions Marketo enables administrators to assign to various user rules are:

 - Access Admin (you can make changes to different settings under the ‘My Account’ part of the Marketo application).
-This level of permissions include access to make changes to any settings of any part of the application including Access Audit Trail, Access Audit Trail, CRM, Channels, Landing Pages, Email Admin, File Upload, Login history, Location, Objects, Activities, Munchkin, Sales Insight and many others.
+This level of permissions includes access to make changes to any settings of any part of the application including Access Audit Trail, Access Audit Trail, CRM, Channels, Landing Pages, Email Admin, File Upload, Login history, Location, Objects, Activities, Munchkin, Sales Insight, and many others.

 - Access API that limits ‘read-only’ permissions of users to ‘API Only Role’ depending on the type of API they need to access such as, Read-Only Activity, Read-Only Campaign, Read-Only Assets, Read-Only Activity Metadata, and various other types of read-only access along with ‘Approve Assets’, and ‘Execute Campaign’ permission.

 - Access Analytics access is given to specific user roles that need to access the ‘Analytics’ tabs, various types of reports, ‘Email Insights’ ‘Access Revenue Explorer’, ‘Delete Report’ and ‘Export Analytics Data’ unless they are unchecked to restrict access to that specific part of the application.